lydialucchesi/smallsets/README.md

     specify what is happening to the data at that point
       - Add up over time?
 Or only visible at one point on timeline.
 I think this should be an optional feature
+          - Tracking bar visualisation idea
-      - Add option to choose location of these inside a tile
+      - ~~Add option to choose location of these inside a tile~~
       - Design a series of pre-made ones to choose from - square shaped?
           - Imputing
           - Binning